SKCrawford/grammar-detector/README.md

 ### Component: PatternSetRepository

-The `PatternSetRepository` reads a `patternset` YAML file and converts it into an internal `patterns.PatternSet`.
+The `PatternSetRepository` reads a `patternset` YAML file and converts it into an internal `PatternSet`.
 The stored `PatternSets` can be retrieved individually by referencing its name as the cache key or retrieved collectively as a `list[PatternSet]`.
 The `PatternSetRepository` extends the `Repository[Generic[T]]` helper class for creating, caching, and querying.

 ### Component: PatternSetMatcher

 The `PatternSetMatcher` is a wrapper class that is composed of an inner `spacy.matcher.Matcher` and logic to interpret `PatternSets`.
 The patterns defined in the `PatternSets` are automatically loaded into the inner `Matcher`.
-The raw matches from the inner `Matcher` are converted into a reader-friendly format.
+The raw matches from the inner `Matcher` are then converted into a reader-friendly format.

 ### Component: Detector

 The `Detector` is the internal entrypoint by which a sentence, clause, or phrase is analyzed.
-Each `Detector` holds one `PatternSet` and one `PatternSetMatcher`.
-After loading the `GrammarDetector`, the `Detectors` are accessible via the `detectors` property, allowing them to be run manually and reused.

-Each `Detector` is bound to a specific grammatical feature, which is in turn bound to a `PatternSet`.
+A `Detector` contains one `PatternSet` and one `PatternSetMatcher`.
+Each `Detector` is bound to the specific grammatical feature of the `PatternSet`.
 After loading the `GrammarDetector`, its `Detectors` can be accessed via the `detectors` property.
-This permits running them manually.
+This permits running them manually and reusing them.
 Since the `GrammarDetector` and `Detectors` are not bound to its text input to be analyzed, they can be reused.

 ### Component: DetectorRepository

-The `DetectorRepository` is responsible for creating new `Detectors`.
+The `DetectorRepository` is responsible for creating and storing `Detectors`.
 It is wrapped by the `GrammarDetector` class, the main entrypoint.
 The repository manages the `PatternSetRepository` and loads its `PatternSets` into the `PatternSetMatchers`.
 The `DetectorRepository` extends the `Repository[Generic[T]]` helper class for creating, caching, and querying.

 ## Contributing

-This tool is only as good as the patternset YAML files that support it.
-There are three primary ways to contribute to this project:
+This tool is only as good as the `patternset` YAML files that support it.
+The primary ways to contribute to this project:

-* Creating and improving patterns in new/existing patternset YAML files
+* Creating and improving `patterns` in new/existing `patternset` YAML files
-* Adding tests to existing patternset YAML files
+* Adding `tests` to existing `patternset` YAML files
-* Adding new meta configuration options and features to the codebase
+* Adding new `meta` configuration options and features to the codebase

-To contribute, `git clone` the repository.
+Cloning the repository:
+    `$ git clone TODO: add github URL`

-To run the `GrammarDetector` from the repository itself, execute the following: `$ python -m src "The dog chased the cat."`.
+Running the `GrammarDetector` from the repository:
+    `$ python -m src "The dog chased the cat into the house."`

-To run the unittests contained in each `patternset` file, execute the following: `$ python -m unittest`.
+Running the `patternset` unittests from the repository:
+    `$ python -m unittest`

 To add new grammatical features or improve existing features, focus your efforts on the `patternsets` directory and its YAML files.
 You may find the token tables included in the info-level logs (exposed by setting `verbose` to `True`) to be helpful when creating or expanding patterns.
 Submissions of `patternset` files will be rejected if they do not include tests for each pattern.

+TODO: add the github URL to the instructions for cloning the repository

 ## Authors